 - Overstocked or discontinued food items that would otherwise go to waste are put to good use at the food bank.

 - Most of the canned goods and other non-perishable food items we receive come from food drives.
 Caring members of the community organize food drives at their workplaces, schools, clubs, churches and synagogues.

 The Valley Food Bank is an outreach ministry of the Rescue Mission Alliance and is firmly committed to the highest standards of financial and institutional integrity.
-We are a member in good standing with the Evangelical Council for Financial Accountability (ECFA), are “Certified Excellent” by the Association of Gospel Rescue Missions (AGRM), and have received the highest rating of four stars from Charity Navigator.
+We are a member in good standing with the Evangelical Council for Financial Accountability (ECFA), are “Certified Excellent” by City Gate Network, and have received the highest rating of four stars from Charity Navigator.
 You can trust your donations are used wisely to assist the poor and needy.

 To learn more about our financial accountability click here